Jazaltron10/Python/Journals/PythonLessonJournal5.md

 ###### Third Party Packages
 + Python comes only with a set of built-in modules
-+ Many more modules out there, which are NOT part of the python installation
++ There are many more modules out there, which are NOT part of the python installation
 + You need to install these third-party packages
 + python modules live in a python repository called **pypi**

 ###### Package vs Module
 + Module is basically a single python file
 + Package is a collection of Python modules
++ Library is a collection of python packages
 + a package always contains an __init__.py file
 + this is to differentiate it from all the normal folders that contain multiple python files